openshift-cloud-functions/demos/knative-kubecon/README.md

 ```
 ```

-Apply these changes b using:
+Apply these changes by using:

 ```bash
 oc apply -f serving/012-service-traffic.yaml